AUTHOR VISITS

 interactive • creative play • lots of laughs

-From my 10+ years of teaching and speaking experience, I’ve crafted interactive and engaging storytelling presentations to support your efforts to inspire life-long readers and storytellers.
+From my 10+ years of teaching and speaking experience, I’ve crafted interactive and engaging presentations to inspire life-long readers and storytellers.

 HOW TO BOOK A VISIT

-To make it super easy to schedule visits with me, I work with HOW NOW BOOKING.
-They are a group of educators who are school visit experts, and they’ll answer any initial questions you might have.
-If you decide to book, they’ll guide you through the whole process including budgets, scheduling, invoices, book orders, etc.
+To make it super easy to schedule visits with me, I work with HOW NOW BOOKING, a group of educators who are school visit experts.
+They’ll answer any initial questions you might have and, if you decide to book a visit, they’ll guide you through the whole process including budgets, scheduling, invoices, book orders, etc.

 All you need to do is fill out this form to get started.

-If you are someone like me who likes to research first, you’ll find information about programming, testimonials, and more below.
+If you are someone like me who wants to do some research first, you’ll find information about programming, testimonials, and more below.

 THE PRESENTATIONS

-The best way to learn is by doing, so I design every presentation to encourage students to develop their storytelling voices through writing and illustration.
-From visits with me, you can expect kids to jump out of their seats with ideas, cheer each other on as they share their art, and leave feeling excited to tell their own stories.
+The best way to learn is by doing, so I design every presentation to encourage students to develop their own storytelling voices by writing and drawing with me.
+During our time together, kids will jump out of their seats with ideas, cheer each other on as they share their art, and leave feeling excited to tell their own stories.
 All of my programs can be adapted for any age and any size of group from small classrooms to large assemblies.

 In this collaborative storytelling presentation, we will use my book HOW TO PEE YOUR PANTS: THE RIGHT WAY as a madlib to write and illustrate our very own picture book together.
 Kids will leave this visit with a better understanding of how to make a book and proof that they are real storytellers and artists right now.
 After the visit, I will “publish” the book as a video read aloud and send you a shareable link.

 In this draw-with-me adventure, we will use my book TO CATCH A GHOST as inspiration to catch our very own ghost.
 Just like an author builds a character, we will use descriptive questions to capture a ghost on the page by drawing them.
-Then we’ll share our ghosts in a collaborative show-and-tell experience while making up a story together.
-Kids will leave this visit feeling excited to build characters and make their own stories.
-After the visit, I will “publish” our ghost story and send you a shareable link.
+Then we’ll make up a story about our ghost and have our very own “show-and-tell” to share it.
+Kids will leave feeling excited to catch even more characters and stories.
+After the visit, I will “publish” our ghost story as a video read aloud and send you a shareable link.

 AUTHOR VISIT TESTIMONIALS